-Base Gender Decl Gloss Baby Dim (маsc) Gloss a. masl-o Ν Ib 'butter, oil' masl j -onok/-ata 'Suillus' (mushr. sp.) b. n/a - - - op j -onok/-ata 'Armillaria' (mushroom sp.)
+Base Gender Decl Gloss Baby Dim (маsc) Gloss a. masl-o Ν Ib 'butter, oil' masl ^j -onok/-ata 'Suillus' (mushr. sp.) b. n/a - - - op ^j -onok/-ata 'Armillaria' (mushroom sp.)

-The systematic overriding of the base noun's gender is the hallmark characteristic of a head (Williams 1981; Selkirk 1982), and is directly parallel to German diminutives in -chen, which are neuter, regardless of the gender of the base to which they attach.
-On the assumption that gender, for nouns, is a property of the category-determining element 'little n' (Kramer, 2015), we can conclude that -onok, too, is an n head-although, as we suggest in the next section, it is a special one, with more complexity.
+The systematic overriding of the base noun's gender is the hallmark characteristic of a head (??), and is directly parallel to German diminutives in -chen, which are neuter, regardless of the gender of the base to which they attach.
+On the assumption that gender, for nouns, is a property of the category-determining element 'little n' (?), we can conclude that -onok, too, is a n head-although, as we suggest in the next section, it is a special one, with more complexity.